AI-Phil/KineticConstructs/README.md

 ```bash
 node server_3.js
 ```
 Open the application.
-You should now see two search boxes.
+You should now see two search boxes, allowing for more precise control over hybrid search:
-*   Try a semantic query in the first box (e.g., "outdoor adventure").
+*   In the first (top) search box, enter a semantic query like "playset for a 12 year old".
-*   Then, add a specific keyword in the second box (e.g., "tent").
+*   In the second (bottom) search box, enter a specific keyword to refine the search, such as "astronauts".
-*   Observe how the results change and combine both aspects.
+*   (As shown in the example screenshot, this would perform a hybrid search for "playset for a 12 year old" with an additional emphasis on the keyword "astronauts".)
+*   Experiment by using only the semantic query, only the keyword query, or both.
+Observe how the `$hybrid` operator in Astra DB combines these, or how a pure `$vectorize` search (if only semantic query is used) behaves.
+You can also still use the category and tag filters in conjunction with these search inputs.

 ![Application Advanced Hybrid Search with server_3.js](./docs/images/app-advanced-hybrid-search.png)